petermdtran246/Sorted-Integer-Checker/README.md

 # Sorted Integer Checker
-A simple program to check if a list of integers is sorted in ascending order.
+A program to check if a list of integers is sorted in ascending order.

 ## Usage
   -  Input a list of integers separated by spaces (e.g. "1 3 3 7")